Kevinu07/BetssonTest/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Notes

+- App UI was built using Bootstrap 4
+- Comunication between components was obtained by using event emitters and then the other components listens to these events.